npolshakova/mtls-demo/README.md

  istioctl ztunnel-config workloads
 ```

+Notice the default namespace is set to use `HBONE` (HTTP-Based Overlay Network Environment) as the protocol. `HBONE` is a secure tunneling protocol that transparently multiplexes TCP streams from multiple application connections over a single, mTLS-encrypted network connection, effectively creating an encrypted tunnel.
+See the [istio documentation](https://istio.io/latest/docs/ambient/architecture/hbone/) for more implementation details.

 2. You can view the secrets holding the TLS certificates that the ztunnel proxy has received from the istiod control plane to use for mTLS:
 ```shell
 istioctl ztunnel-config certificates "<ZTUNNEL_POD>".istio-system